-M. Thakrar, J. Burdett and A. Ahmad are remunerated directly by the Group for their services.
-L. Krishna Kumar and A. Misra were only partly remunerated directly for their services to the Group with the remainder of their remuneration being paid by the ultimate parent company for their services to the wider Group, with no specific re-allocation made to the Group.
-S D'Souza was remunerated by the ultimate parent company for their services to the wider Group, with no specific re-allocation made to the Group.
+M. Thakrar, J. Burdett, G Eccles and A. Ahmad (2021: M. Thakrar, J. Burdett, and A. Ahmad) are remunerated directly by the Group for their services.
+L. Krishna Kumar was only partly remunerated directly for his services to the Group with the remainder of their remuneration being paid by the ultimate parent company for his services to the wider Group, with no specific re-allocation made to the Group (2021: same).
+S D'Souza was remunerated by the ultimate parent company for their services to the wider Group, with no specific re-allocation made to the Group (2021: same).

-B. Puri, a non-executive director did not receive any payment for his services.
-S. Shah, a non-executive director was paid £20k (2020: £20k) in fees.
+B. Puri, a non-executive director did not receive any payment for his services (2021: same).
+S. Shah, a non-executive director was paid £20k (2021: £20k) in fees.

-The company had no employees during the year (2020: nil).
+The company had no employees during the year (2021: nil).